 3. Axial Tilt

 According to the statistic reports, the Earth has been tilted 23.5 degrees perpendicular to the plane.
-The axial tilt differs 22.1 and 24.5 degrees from its orbital plane around the sun.
+The axial tilt differs 22.1 and 24.5 degrees from its orbital plane around the Sun.
 The season of the Earth depends on the axial tilt; therefore, the more axial tilt angle, the greater seasons.
-The sun provides more solar radiation when the Earth’s hemisphere tilts towards the sun in the summer season.
-On the other hand, the Earth receives less solar radiation when the Earth tilted away from the sun’s orbital plane.
+The Sun provides more solar radiation when the Earth’s hemisphere tilts towards the Sun in the summer season.
+On the other hand, the Earth receives less solar radiation when the Earth tilts away from the Sun’s orbital plane.
 According to Milankovitch (1930), it takes 41,000 years to complete the ice age cycle.
 So, the ice age comes back after every 41,000 years.